astefano/CoVerTS/README.md

 # CoVerTS
-a prototype for the verification of state properties for timed systems; it served as a proof of concept for
+a prototype for the verification of state properties for timed systems; it served as a proof of concept for "Compositional Invariant Generation for Timed Systems", see tacas2014.pdf.

 Requirements:
 - Z3 (z3.codeplex.com)